Ottawa Home Builder Ratings

 Objective

-To create a credible builder ratings system, based on builder performance data collected by authoritative third-party organizations and empirical data provided by customers, that enables home buyers to properly assess home builders' historic performance, to help them arrive at their own, independent conclusions about Ottawa's best home builders.
+To create a credible builder ratings system, based on builder performance data collected by authoritative third-party organizations, and empirical data provided by customers, that enables home buyers to properly assess home builders' historic performance, to help them arrive at their own, independent conclusions about Ottawa's best home builders.

 Assumptions

 A consolidated Pro Builder Rating should be comprised generally of three components - the quality of the builder's work, the degree to which they reciprocally and transparently interact with customers and the community as a whole, and the manner in which they engage with customer disputes.
-To reflect the comparative veracity of available data, we weight these components 40%, 40% and 20% respectively.
+To reflect the comparative significance and veracity of available data, we weight these components 40%, 40% and 20% respectively.

 Most significantly, attitudes about the public accountability of businesses have matured considerably.
 Whereas public ratings previously were skewed due to evaluations being provided mostly by the aggrieved, since then a culture of responsible and fair assessment by both the aggrieved and the delighted has become normalized, providing the basis for a reasonable assumption of balance.